 As with most complex subjects, it is often hard to have people state with clarity what EXACTLY their claim is and what their supporting arguments are.
 It seems that the Vault is no exception – I hope the discussions lead somewhere this time.

-For your reference, here are some of the posts I have previous done on how to approach the “integration” problem the Vault claims to solve:
+For your reference, here are some of the posts I have previous done that solve the postulated problems with the Kimball model.

 Notice that there are some very interesting claims being made about normalization creating more load and query parallelism in the comments on Thomas Christensen’s Blog by Sanjay.
 I personally look forward to hearing the argument for that.